 How to Get GED in Nevada?

-- Residency Only residents of Nevada can take up the test in Nevada.
+- Residency- Only residents of Nevada can take up the test in Nevada.
 This is similar to all other states of the US.
 Non-US citizens, residing in Nevada can also take up the test provided the other requirements are satisfied.

 For 16-17 years

 A school district's board of trustees may grant permission if a written requisition is submitted by a person who resides in the school district.
 He/she should also submit a written permission signed by the parent or guardian, should not have completed or enrolled in a high school and should satisfy the other requirements of the board of trustees.
-Permission form the State Board of Education is not necessary to take up the GED.
+Permission from the State Board of Education is not necessary to take up the test.

 For 17-18 years